 Are Pickleball Clubs Just Commodities?

 Do you think of pickleball clubs as interchangeable entities or unique destinations?
 It's a question worth pondering, particularly for those leading these clubs into the future.
 At first glance, many might seem to operate like commodities, largely indistinguishable from one another.
 And if we dig a little deeper, we find there's an argument to be made that most clubs indeed fall into a commodity trap, where price becomes the main differentiator.
-But there's a world of difference between simply being a club and being the club for your members.

 Why Many Pickleball Clubs Are Commodities

-Let's start with the basics—what is a commodity?
+Let's start with the basics — what is a commodity?
 In essence, a commodity is something undifferentiated and replaceable, where competition is driven mainly by price.
 In the pickleball world, it's a kind of club where the allure is the game itself rather than the experience surrounding it.
 Unfortunately, a staggering 80% of pickleball clubs operate in this manner, focusing their competitive strategy on pricing instead of uniqueness.

 The pitfalls of this price-focused approach are many.
 It often leads to a race to the bottom, where lower prices mean cutting corners, which in turn impacts the quality of the facilities and services offered.
 Clubs caught in this cycle find themselves constantly fighting for survival instead of thriving and growing.